tuvabjornberg/IOOPM-project-Minnesmastarna/proj/code_quality_report.md

 ## What does it mean to have good code
 Having good code can mean a lot of things, but it usually boils down to being something multiple people with different end-goals can comprehend.
-There are of course multiple attributes that is connected to this.

-Efficiency and performance in the code is part of this because you of course want
+There are of course multiple attributes that is connected to this, like maintainability, reliability, testability and efficiency to name a few.
+Writing optimized, well-structured code that functions reliably under various scenarios, and is easy to test and maintain is also a major factor in writing good code.
+A solid combination of these will reinforce a project like this one, and keep things looking clean.

 ## What code standard have we used, how is it good?
-Our decision to adopt the GNU coding standard was a democratic choice made within the group.
-Several factors related to this coding standard align with our set goals for this project.
+Our decision to adopt the GNU coding standard was a democratic choice made within the group, valuing its emphasis on consistency, readability, and collaboration.
+This code standard was a straight forward way to incorporate solid and good practices while coding, and has worked out that way throughout the course of the project.

-An important reason is of course the consistency it brings to the table, which improves collaboration within the group by maintaining readability and general understanding.

 # LINK TO GITHUB ISSUE LOG